dhassaine/proxyStub/README.md

 The proxy maintains the original object's functionality and merely increments a counter before forwarding the method call.

 ## Stubbing an object
 Unit testing oftens requires passing mocked and stubbed objects into the constructor.
 For example an object's constructor may require an object representing a database api and connection; however we would not want to pass a real database connection during testing for a simple unit test.
-The tracer can block calls return a void promise instead.
+The tracer can block calls and return a void promise instead.
 ```
 const tracer = traceMethodCalls({ obj, stubMethod:true });
 tracer.proxy.multiply(1, 2)